Jacob Marinoff: Early life

-Marinoff was born in Russia on 3 December 1869, where he received a traditional Jewish education.
+Marinoff was born on 3 December 1869 in Odesa, Russian Empire (now Ukraine), where he received a traditional Jewish education.
 He arrived in England in 1891, and immigrated to the United States two years later.

 Jewish Consumptive Relief Society

 Marinoff was part of the early fundraising efforts of the Jewish Consumptives' Relief Society (JCRS), which ran a tuberculosis sanatorium in Colorado.
 While based in New York, he collected money from Jewish fraternal orders, unions, ladies' auxiliaries, and more.
 Marinoff was also involved in The Sanatorium, a journal from the JCRS Press and Propaganda Committee that included reports from the JCRS, medical advice, human interest stories, poetry, and literature.
 One copy of The Sanatorium lists Marinoff as "Superintendent."

 Humor and poetry

-Marinoff was one of the founders of Yiddish satirical weeklyThe Big Stick in 1909, along with Joseph Tunkel.
+In 1909, Marinoff co-founded the Yiddish satirical weekly The Big Stick with Joseph Tunkel.
 He took over the magazine entirely after Tunkel moved to Warsaw, and continued to run it until the magazine folded in 1927.

-Beyond The Big Stick, Marinoff was the editor of “Humor and Satire,” a three-volume collection published in 1912.
-He wrote three volumes of poetry: “Shpil un Kamp” (“Play and Fight”) in 1938; and “Mir Veln Zayn” (“We Will Be”) and “Shtark un Munter” (“Strong and Courageous”) 1947.
+Beyond The Big Stick, Marinoff was the editor of Humor and Satire, a three-volume collection published in 1912.
+He wrote three volumes of poetry: Shpil un Kamp (Play and Fight) in 1938; and Mir Veln Zayn (We Will Be) and Shtark un Munter (Strong and Courageous) 1947.